Meet Jill St. John – America’s First “Bond Girl”!

 Jill St. John is now married to Robert Wagner, who had previously been married to the late Natalie Wood – yes, Lana’s sister!
 Natalie was also a member of St. John’s Children’s Ballet Company when they were growing up…talk about coincidences!

-If you want to read more about Lana Wood – and see her legendary “swimming pool” moment in the film, you can click here:
+If you want to read more about Lana Wood – and see some more revealing photos and her legendary “swimming pool” moment in the film, you can click here:

 As opposed to some of the earlier, mysterious Bond Girls, Jill St. John brought a much-needed level of goofiness to her role as Tiffany Case, with more depth and character than usual for a “Bond girl”…especially when she tried to help 007…although as you can see, her aim wasn’t so good!